apache/flink/docs/content.zh/docs/deployment/overview.md

 Building on this observation, the *Application Mode* creates a cluster per submitted application, but this time, the `main()` method of the application is executed on the JobManager.
 Creating a cluster per application can be seen as creating a session cluster shared only among the jobs of a particular application, and torn down when the application finishes.
-With this architecture, the *Application Mode* provides the same resource isolation and load balancing guarantees as the *Per-Job* mode, but at the granularity of a whole application.
+With this architecture, the *Application Mode* provides the application granularity resource isolation and load balancing guarantees.
 Executing the `main()` on the JobManager allows for saving the CPU cycles required, but also save the bandwidth required for downloading the dependencies locally.
 Furthermore, it allows for more even spread of the network load for downloading the dependencies of the applications in the cluster, as there is one JobManager per application.